Now Accepting Entries for the 2020 Competition!

 Has a member of your crew created a new tool or gadget to help make roads safer?

 Have you or a team member discovered a better way to get the job done?

 The North Carolina Local Technical Assistance Program wants to help you show off your innovative solutions to problems faced by local transportation workers.
 It might be a new tool, equipment modifications, or a new way to increase safety, reduce costs, or improve efficiency.

-To learn more about the City of Wilmington’s temporary roundabout click here to see their entry.
+Learn more about the City of Wilmington’s temporary roundabout.

-To enter, please complete the entry form and submit it to email@example.com.
+To enter, please complete the entry form and submit it to email@example.com by May 30, 2020.
 You’re also encouraged (but not required) to submit photos and a video clip that showcase your project along with your entry form.
 Videos do not need to be professionally produced; clips shot with a smartphone or tablet are welcome!